 That being said, what really carries the greater consequence?

 Shooting an attacker in self-defense or using your protection dog to deter or delay the attack long enough for you to react appropriately?
-If you can avoid having to use deadly force to begin with, you save yourself so much hassle.
+If you can avoid having to use deadly force to begin with, you save yourself so much hassle and grief.

 With that in mind, consider how many people have been charged and arrested for protecting themselves and their family?